-From: N 9 th Street То: Hamrick Road Project Type: Buffered Bike Lane/ Separated Bike Lane Length: 0.90 Miles Description: Restripe roadway to provide buffered bike lane/separated bike lane along both sides of the roadway.
+From: N 9 th Street То: Hamrick Road Project Type: Buffered Bike Lane/Separated Bike Lane & Sidewalk infill 0.90 Miles Description: The primary and long-term solution is to construct a shared-use path along the north side of the roadway - consistent with the 2015 I-5 Exit 33 (Central Point) Interchange Area Management Plan (IAMP).
+As a potential alternative solution, the RVATP recommends restriping the roadway to provide buffered bike lane/separated bike lane along both sides of the roadway.
 Buffered bike lanes recommended as interim solution until fully separated bike lane facility can be constructed.
 Further refinement will be required.
-Exiting travel lanes are approximately 12.5 feet each.
-Existing shoulders are approximately six feet; however, some sections are narrower.
+Existing travel lanes are approximately 12 approximately six feet; however, some seems. - Sidewalks are intermittently provided along the south side of the roadway.
+As part of the long-term solution, sidewalks gaps are recommended to be filled on the south side of the roadway to provide a continuous connection.
 High percentages of heavy truck movements recorded on E Pine Street - mainly between I-5 ramp terminals.
-Potential to widen northerly to create fully separated sh er I-5 bridge into the existing bike lane th.
-Considerations: • -5 Exit 33 (Central Point) Interchange Area Improvement Plan (IAMP) fies a shared-use path along north side of roadway.
-A symmetrical cross section configuration integrates into the adjacent activitransportation network more seamlessly than a one-sided facility.
-Upcoming ODOT All Roads Transpiration Safety (ARTS) project looking to remove third eastbound travel lane between S 9th Street and Freeman Roa E Pine Street is a transit corridor; consider transit stop location and access when further developing project concepts Implementing agency must identify preferred facility treatment.
+Considerations: Potential to widen northerly sidewalk over I-5 bridge into the existing bike lane to create fully separated shared-use path.
+2015 Exit 33 IAMP identifies a shared-use path along north side of roadway and a sidewalk on the south side of the overpass.
+A symmetrical cross section configuration integrates into the adjacent active transportation network more seamlessly than a one-sided facility. ► E Pine Street is a transit corridor; consider transit stop location and access when further developing project concepts Implementing agency must identify preferred facility treatment.
 Constraints: I-5 ramp terminals will require further evaluation to reduce potential conflicts of people walking and biking with entering/exiting interstate traffic.
+The IAMP also calls for a 2 nd westbound left turn lane and any refinements will need to take that into account.
+EGINEST CONTROL OF THE PROPERTY OF THE PROPERT ENAMPLOS RE

 Figure 13 illustrates the existing typical cross section along E Pine Street between N 9th Street and Hamrick Road.
 Within this segment, the cross section consists of two 12-foot eastbound travel lanes, two 12-foot westbound travel lanes, two six-foot on-street bike lanes, and one 14-foot TWLT lane.
-A six-foot sidewalk is provided along the northside of the roadway between N 9th Street to Penninger Road where it transitions to the south side, terminating on the Bear Creek Bridge.
+A six-foot sidewalk is provided along the north side of the roadway between N 9th Street to Penninger Road; however, significant sidewalk gaps are located along the south side of the roadway within this section..

-Figure 14 illustrates a conceptual cross section with buffered/separated bike lanes in both directions.
+Figure 14 illustrates the interim cross section solution with buffered/separated bike lanes in both directions.
 The existing curb-to-curb cross section of 76 feet is maintained.
-The buffer includes a mountable curb and flex posts to provide physical separation.
+The buffer could include a concrete traffic separator and flex posts to provide physical separation but impacts to maintenance must be considered.
 Narrowing the existing travel lane widths to 11 feet allows for an increase in bike lane width and addition of the buffer.